Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

         authorized_minters: Vec<C::Address>,
     }
 ```
-* The json representing the above call would be
+Here's an example of a JSON representing the above call:
 ```json
 {
     "CreateToken": {